Belldandy: Background

 Belldandy is depicted as being a Goddess working with the fictional "Goddess Relief Agency".
 Although the series never specifically mentions her age, there are hints that she is between 18 and 28 when the series begins: in the original manga her birthdate is shown as NOT KNOWN—the English translation offers no year, but simply says "UNKNOWN"—while in the anime the more specific 1985/01/01 is employed.
 This should not be seen as conclusive as Eileen Stevens, who provides the voice of Belldandy in the English-language version of the TV series, states that while Belldandy is "young in appearance, late teens to early 20s, she's ageless, perhaps thousands of years old."
+This is supported in-universe, in the manga, when Peorth mentions that gods and demons are essentially immortal, ageless beings - but they'll never forget those they meet.

 Fujishima provided the character with two sisters—Skuld and Urd—each with notably different personalities from her own.
 These two sisters represent the other two Norns from Norse mythology, with Urd (the eldest of the three) representing the past while Skuld (the youngest) represents the future.
 In recent volumes, Fujishima revealed the identity of Skuld and Belldandy's mother, a goddess named Ansuz (アンザス, Anzasu), who seems to have a rivalry with Hild, Urd's mother.